 Hello!
-My name is Eleanor and I’m 30 years old.
-I live on my boat in Brighton, UK and travel around in my van.
+My name is Eleanor and I’m 32 years old.
 I launched Eyes On Trauma in 2019 to raise awareness of complex psychological trauma and to campaign for trauma-informed care & practice.

 It took me almost three decades to discover that the complex childhood trauma I experienced explained my lifelong struggle with severe mental health difficulties.
 Through my own research, I realised that despite seeking help from many professionals across my lifetime, nobody had ever acknowledged, diagnosed or helped me to heal from my complex trauma.
 The additional harm that this caused me is tremendous.

 For the first time in my life, I realised I am not alone – sadly, I discovered many others with similar stories.
 And a common theme began to emerge: the experiences we had after our traumas, at the hands of family, friends and professionals when we were desperately asking for help, were just as bad as the original abuse.
 Society is not trauma-informed, so friends & family lack skills to support their loved ones.
 Healthcare services are not trauma-informed, so seeking help can cause further harm to those who need it the most.

 It’s now 2021, we’ve just made the fastest vaccine in history to combat a global pandemic and Elon Musk is planning to go to Mars.
 But we’re treating people with lived experience of trauma & abuse as if it were still the Victorian days.
 It’s the last taboo that is overdue change.
 And that change is starting to happen: service users and health care professionals alike are beginning to recognise the need for trauma-informed models.
 But progress is shamefully slow.
 With the added pressures of the COVID-19 pandemic on global mental health, this is even more important and relevant today.